GLOBAL MARKETS-Black Friday for China stocks but metals not so heavy

 LONDON, Nov 27 (Reuters) - Chinese shares slumped 5 percent on Friday, hit by regulatory and industrial sector worries, though it wasn’t enough to derail the first weekly rise for metals like copper and zinc since early October.

-The Shanghai Composite index and the CSI300 both saw their biggest one-day drops in more than three months and ensured it was set to be a subdued post- Thanksgiving session for Wall Street.
+The Shanghai Composite index and the CSI300 both saw their biggest one-day drops in more than three months and ensured European stocks opened in a nervy mood.

-Europe had a flat feel too.
-Britain’s FTSE 100 was down 0.2 percent by 1230 GMT though 0.2 percent gains for France’s CAC40 and Germany’s DAX left the pan-regional FTSEurofirst 300 heading for a token weekly gains.
+Britain’s FTSE 100 fell 0.5 percent, France’s CAC40 was down 0.4 percent and Germany’s DAX was 0.2 percent lower too, to leave the pan-regional FTSEurofirst 300 down 0.4 percent and clinging on for token weekly gains.

-“(However) Europe is still trading on the ECB next week, which is why the market is relatively resilient,” he said referring to expectations of another round of stimulus.
+“(However) Europe is still trading on the ECB next week, which is why the market is relatively resilient.”

-The intensive selling in China had come amid signs its securities regulator was making a fresh clampdown on leveraged buying and combined with data showing a 4.6 percent drop in profits among big industrial firms.
+The intensive selling in China came amid signs its securities regulator was making fresh clampdown on leverage buying and combined with data showing a 4.6 percent drop in profits among big industrial firms.

-The mining industry was the laggard with profits down 56.3 percent in the first 10 months of the year.
-Overall it was also the fifth straight monthly drop in profits, underscoring the pressure currently on China’s giant economy.
+The mining industry was the laggard with profits falling 56.3 percent in the first 10 months of the year.

-The slump in Shanghai stocks brought a 25 percent rebound rally since late August to a shuddering halt and contributed the lion’s share of a 1.1 percent weekly drop in MSCI’s broadest index of Asia-Pacific shares outside of Japan.
+The falls in Shanghai brought a 25 percent rebound rally since late August to a shuddering halt and contributed the lion’s share of a 1.1 weekly drop in the broadest index of Asia-Pacific shares outside of Japan.

-Japan’s Nikkei closed down 0.3 percent too though it ended the week marginally highly to extend a winning streak that started in the second half of October.
+Japan’s Nikkei reversed gains to close down 0.3 percent though it ended the week marginally highly to extend a winning streak that started in the second half of October.

-The jittery China mood ensured euro zone bond yields, which move inverse to price, nudged lower again as investors also kept positioning for the next salvo of ECB stimulus, expected at the central bank’s Dec.
-3 meeting.
+The jittery China mood ensured euro zone bond yields - which move inverse to price - nudged lower again as investors also continued to position for what is expected to be another salvo of European Central Bank stimulus next month.

-“The market is anticipating the ECB to act swiftly and decisively next week,” said DZ Bank strategist Christian Lenk, highlighting bets that Mario Draghi and his colleagues will continue to hike up the cost of sitting on cash for banks.
+“The market is anticipating the ECB to act swiftly and decisively next week,” said DZ Bank strategist Christian Lenk, highlighting bets that Mario Draghi and his colleagues will continue to make it more expensive for banks to sit on cash.

 “If you take the two-year Schatz (German) yield as the benchmark for the (ECB) deposit rate, the market expects a cut in the deposit rate by 20 bps to minus 0.40 percent, which we think is thinkable.”